schiesem/ai-modeling-tool/README.md

 1. Clone or download this repository.
 If you have downloaded the repository, you must unpack the zip-compressed file on your local storage.
 2. Navigate in the Terminal to the root folder.
-3. To install, execute the command:
+3. To install the required dependencies, execute the command:

    `npm install`

-   This will install all software-side dependencies.
-4. To start, execute the command in the terminal:
+4. To start the ai-modeling-tool, execute the command in the terminal:

    `npm run dev`

-5. By calling up
+5. You have access to the ai-modeling-tool user interface in the web-browser with:.

    `localhost:5173`

-   in your web browser, you have access to the ai-modeling-tool user interface.